Last Updated on June 27, 2022 by Laura Turner

-I have always been interested in international work, and in particular, medical missions.
-I felt that in choosing the combined internal medicine/pediatrics specialty, I would have a broad, well-rounded background to serve in this capacity.
+I have always been interested in international work, particularly medical missions.
+In choosing the combined internal medicine/pediatrics specialty, I felt that I would have a broad, well-rounded background to serve in this capacity.

-Did you plan to enter your current specialty prior to medical school?
+Did you plan to enter your current specialty before medical school?

-Now that you’re in your specialty, do you find that it met your expectations?
+Now that you’re in your specialty, do you find it meets your expectations?

 Definitely.
 If anything, it has exceeded them.